johnridesabike/bikewalklife/posts/2020/10/tandemtrip-a-potential-waze-for-cycling-app.md

 - TandemTrip
 - apps
 - Google Maps
+excerpt: >
+  If you ever wished your phone could give you real-time updates about cycling or walking conditions, that’s what TandemTrip wants to do.

 ---
 If you ever wished your phone could give you real-time updates about cycling or walking conditions, that’s what [TandemTrip](https://www.tandemtripapp.com) wants to do.